Holiday Pumpkin Pie

 - In a large saucepan, heat the cream, milk, cinnamon, salt, nutmeg, ginger and cloves until bubbles form around sides of pan.
 In a small bowl, whisk egg yolks and sugar.
 Remove cream mixture from the heat; stir a small amount of hot mixture into egg yolk mixture.
 Return all to the pan, stirring constantly.
 Stir in pumpkin and vanilla.
 Pour into pie shell.

-- Bake at 350° for 35-45 minutes or until a knife inserted near the center comes out clean.
+- Bake at 350° for 35-45 minutes or until a knife inserted in the center comes out clean.
 Cool on a wire rack.

 This was just plain nasty; sorry I wasted the ingredients on it.